Tashkent University of Information Technologies

-The Tashkent University of Information Technologies named after Muhammad ibn Musa al-Khwarizmi (Muhammad ibn Muso al-Xorazmiy nomidagi Toshkent axborot texnologiyalari universiteti, Ташкентский Университет Информационных Технологий) often abbreviated as ТАТU or TUIT is one of the largest universities in Uzbekistan, located in its capital Tashkent.
-The Tashkent University of Information Technologies was founded as the Tashkent Electro Technical Institute of Communication in 1955 and it was the major and only producer of communication engineers for the Central Asian region.
+Tashkent University of Information Technologies named after Muhammad ibn Musa al-Khwarizmi (Muhammad ibn Muso al-Xorazmiy nomidagi Toshkent axborot texnologiyalari universiteti, Ташкентский Университет Информационных Технологий) often abbreviated as ТАТU or TUIT is one of the largest universities in Uzbekistan, located in its capital Tashkent.
+Tashkent University of Information Technologies was in 1955 founded as Tashkent Electro Technical Institute of Communication and it was the major and only producer of communication engineers for the Central Asian region.
 Today, it is one of the major universities to nurture ICT talent in Uzbekistan.
 The university was named after Al-Khwarizmi by a presidential resolution to further boost its role within the nation and abroad.

 History

-At the beginning, the institute was situated on the territory of the Tashkent Communication Polytechnic founded in 1930 (nowadays the Tashkent Vocational College of Communication) and was functioning there until the beginning of the academic year 1961–1962.
+At the beginning, the institute was situated on the territory of the Tashkent Communication Polytechnic founded in 1930 (nowadays Tashkent Vocational College of Communication) and was functioning there until the beginning of the academic year 1961–1962.
 The duties of the head (rector) of the institute were temporarily entrusted to N. B. Matskevich, chief of the Technical School of Communication.
 In the first academic year, 150 students were admitted to the University only on one specialization: telephone and telegraph communication.
 So the telephone and telegraph communication (TTC) faculty and four united departments were established.
 The first graduation of engineers took place in 1960.

 In the academic year of 1957–58 the radio and broadcasting faculty (RBF) was opened and the institute began training radio and broadcasting engineers.
 In 1957 general-technical departments were established to train students in such specializations as telephony, telegraphy, communication lines, telecommunication, and power supply of communication enterprises.
 Since 1960 such departments as theoretical fundamentals of radio engineering; radio receivers; radio transmitters; broadcasting and television and some others were established.

 Since the academic year of 1964–65 on the base of TTC faculty the institute began to train students in two specializations: automatic telecommunication and multi-channel telecommunication.
 The TTC faculty was renamed the Automatic and Multi-Channel Telecommunication faculty (AMCTCF).
 In academic year 1969–1970 two independent faculties – Automatic Telecommunication (ATC) and Multi-Channel Telecommunication (MCTC) – were established.
 Since academic year 1964–65 some existing departments were reorganized or new ones established: the theory of linear electric network; the theory of signal transmission and the theory of nonlinear electric network; technical electrodynamics and antenna-feeder devices; measurements in communication engineering; automatic telecommunication; multi-channel telecommunication; transmission of discrete messages and telegraphy, etc.